wk22/Poem/README.md

 # Poem
 This is an open source poem.
 All contributions would be great!
-So you ccan write all you want, mate!
+So you can write all you want, mate!